TatuArvela/magic/README.md

 Magic is designed for macOS and common Linux distributions using Bash or Zsh.
 Magic also works on Windows Subsystem for Linux.

-Magic requires Python 3.9, and can be installed using pip:
+Magic requires Python 3.7 or above, and can be installed using pip:

 ```console
 python3 -m pip install tatuarvela-magic